-Bot Control example: Allowing traffic from a bot that you control - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced
+Bot Control example: Allowing traffic from a bot that you control - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).